Big Finish Productions: Blake's 7

 In July 2011, Big Finish obtained a licence to produce audiobooks and novels based on the BBC television series Blake's 7.
 On 1 February 2012, the first collection of audiobooks, Blake's 7: The Liberator Chronicles, was released featuring original cast members from the television series.
 Eleven more followed.
 Since then five series of full cast audio dramas have been released.

+Earthsearch

-EarthsearchEarthsearch was a BBC Radio 4 radio series written by James Follett which was later adapted as a science fiction novel.
-However, his prequel novel Earthsearch Mindwarp was adapted by Big Finish and is being broadcast by the Digital radio station BBC 7.
+Earthsearch was a BBC Radio 4 radio series written by James Follett which was later adapted as a science fiction novel.
+However, his prequel novel Earthsearch Mindwarp was adapted by Big Finish and broadcast by Digital radio station BBC 7.
 Earthsearch Mindwarp stars a number of actors from the Doctor Who range — India Fisher, Nicholas Courtney and Colin Baker.